Introduction

 - Electric traction motor: This motor uses energy from the traction battery pack to turn the vehicle’s wheels.
 Some cars have motor generators installed that function as the driving and regeneration units.

-- Internal combustion engine (spark-ignited): In this setup, air, and fuel are mixed via injection into the intake manifold or combustion chamber.
-A spark plug is used to ignite the fuel/air mixture.
+- Internal combustion engine (spark-ignited): In this setup, the system mixes air and fuel via injection into the intake manifold or combustion chamber.
+A spark plug ignites the fuel/air mixture.

 - DC/DC converter: This gadget transforms the traction battery pack’s higher-voltage DC power into the lower-voltage DC electricity required to operate car accessories and replenish the auxiliary battery.

 - Exhaust system: The exhaust system transfers waste gases from the engine toward the exhaust pipe.
-The three-way catalyst in the exhaust system is designed to reduce engine-out emissions.
+Engineers design the three-way catalyst in the exhaust system to reduce engine-out emissions.

-- Gasoline filler: To fill an automobile’s tank, a gasoline dispenser’s nozzle is fixed to the container.
+- Gasoline filler: To fill an automobile’s tank, the user fixes a gasoline dispenser’s nozzle to the container.

 - Tank for gasoline: This container retains gasoline within the vehicle until the engine needs it.